segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/nielsen-dcr-kotlin-android.md

 ```

-## Using the Plugin in your App
+## Using the plugin in your app

-Open the file where you setup and configure the Analytics-Kotlin library.
+Open the file where you set up and configured the Analytics-Kotlin library.
 Add this plugin to the list of imports.

 ```
 import com.segment.analytics.kotlin.destinations.nielsendcr.NielsenDCRDestination